ArtemUstinov/iTunesMusicApp/README.md

 - Button for adding a track to favorites

 ***
-#### In general, this is simple and convenient app designed in accordance with'Human Interface Guidelines' by Apple and iTunes style in particular:)
+#### In general, this is simple and convenient app designed in accordance with 'Human Interface Guidelines' by Apple and iTunes style in particular:)

 Screen of App: